khanfusedDeveloper/Apple-Mockup-Website/README.md

 # Apple-Mockup-Website

 Apple Inspired website with front end components only.
-No Javascript or backend implemented.
+No Javascript or backend implemented... yet.